polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 ### Copy the created Disk Image to an external QSPI flash memory

-The Icicle Kit supports booting Linux from an external QSPI flash memory connected to the Raspberry Pi 4 Interface (J26) on an Icicle Kit.
+The Icicle Kit supports booting Linux from an external Winbond W25N01GV QSPI NAND flash memory connected to the Raspberry Pi 4 Interface (J26) on an Icicle Kit.

 For more information on QSPI support on the Icicle Kit, please refer to the [booting from QSPI](https://github.com/polarfire-soc/polarfire-soc-documentation/tree/master/boards/mpfs-icicle-kit-es/booting-from-qspi/booting-from-qspi.md) documentation.